How to make slime without glue or borax — non toxic and safe for kids of all ages! Learn to master making some of our

 Slime may have started as a trend, but it looks like it’s here to stay!
 And why not – slime is easy to make and provides hours of fun, sensory play.

-We love it in our house and I love to show others how to make slime, especially glue free slime recipes that are kid-safe, taste-safe, and worry-free!
+We love it in our house and I love to show others how to make slime, especially no glue slime recipes that are kid-safe, taste-safe, and worry-free!